swendev/node-RESTlike-api-template/README.md

 Installation
 ------------

-Open a cli in your node-RESTlike project folder and type in `npm install`.
+Open a terminal in your node-RESTlike project folder and type in `npm install`.
 Npm should download all neccessary node modules.

 Development